Appearance

 bash

-npx caliper check --fixBlock bad commits with a git hook:
+npx caliper review --fixBlock bad commits with a git hook:

 bash